samoin/online-system-cluster/Readme.md

 ## How to use

-var server = require("./online-system-cluster");
+var server = require("online-system-cluster");
 var onlineServers = server.servers;
-onlineServers.createServer();//if you want change configuration , site a proObject here
+onlineServers.createServer();//if you want change configuration , site a propertyObject here

 #### Server side